 The Puget Sound Zen Center is a community dedicated to practicing Zen, teaching and living Buddhist principles, supporting a vibrant sangha, and serving our wider community.

 Join our newsletter to receive email updates

 The Zen Center holds two residential retreats throughout the year and two day-sits and monthly half-day sits.
-We also have Intro to Zen classes and a dharma study series in the Fall.
+We also have Zen 101 classes a few times a year, and a dharma study series in the Fall.

 Seizan Stephen Black speaks at the Zen Center on June 5, 2022....

 And so our ceremony has concluded And we’ve brought our Buddha home.
 But every singl...

 Prelude to Temple Blessing Way back in time, in the naughts we, the Zen Center, held semin...